gary-vladimir/RTAB-Mapping/README.md

 - **Accurate Odometry**: The robot has a near-perfect odometry model, allowing for precise movement.
 - **Map Alignment**: The robot's position stays aligned with the map in RViz, even after complex movements.
 - **Navigation**: The robot uses `move_base` for planning and following paths on the map.
+- **RGB-D Camera and LIDAR Sensor**: For depth perception and environment scanning.
+- **RTAB-Map SLAM**: Real-time appearance-based mapping and localization.
+- **Database Sharing**: The mapping database (rtabmap.db) is available for download.

 ---